photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Class Answer {#class-answer .unnumbered}
 ------------

-A teacher stands in front of her class and says, Now class, whatever I ask, I want you all to answer at once.
-How much is six plus four?
+A teacher stands in front of her class and says, “Now class, whatever I ask, I want you all to answer at once.
+How much is six plus four?”

-The class replies in unison, At once!
+The class replies in unison, “At once!”

 Hotel Stairs {#hotel-stairs .unnumbered}
 ------------